 Concordia College has a rich history as an academic and caring school, encouraging and supporting young people to be successful, independent learners.

 Our school was established in 1890 in Murtoa, Victoria as a boys’ college and training ground for future pastors and teachers.
-Fifteen years later, it moved to its present location in Highgate, a beautiful leafy suburb just 5km south east of Adelaide’s CBD.
+Fifteen years later, it moved to the present location of its Year 7 to 12 campus in Highgate, a beautiful leafy suburb just 5km southeast of Adelaide’s CBD.
 In 1952 and built mostly by volunteers, St John’s Lutheran Primary School opened on the adjacent site.
 Our College has enjoyed a long and close association with the St John’s Lutheran Church congregation in Unley.

 The Heritage Trail was opened in 2015 to commemorate the 125th anniversary of Concordia College.
 It captures in stories, memories and pictures the unfolding history of the campus and buildings.